SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/phishingAttack.md

  * Access confidential information from legitimate users by collecting data through malware;
  * Perpetrate other types of attacks like Botnet.

+## Recommendations

+To ensure that the mobile application is resilient or immune to malicious Phishing attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed to ensure authenticity, integrity, privacy and authenticity of the data.

 ## Phishing Attack Diagram